-Adrenal inhibitors such as metyrapone, mitotane, or ketoconazole
+Adrenal inhibitors such as metyrapone or ketoconazole and rarely mitotane

 Surgery or radiation therapy to remove pituitary, adrenal, or ectopic ACTH-producing tumors

 Initially, the patient’s general condition should be supported by high protein intake and appropriate administration of potassium.
-If clinical manifestations are severe, it may be reasonable to block corticosteroid secretion with metyrapone 250 mg to 1 g po tid or ketoconazole 400 mg po once/day, increasing to a maximum of 400 mg tid.
+If clinical manifestations are severe, it may be reasonable to block corticosteroid secretion with metyrapone 250 mg to 1 g orally 3 times a day or ketoconazole 400 mg orally once a day, increasing to a maximum of 400 mg 3 times a day.
 Ketoconazole is probably slower in onset and sometimes hepatotoxic.
 Parenteral etomidate (an intravenous anesthetic that also blocks cortisol production) may be life-saving for patients with fulminant symptoms; it is given as an intravenous infusion: the starting dose is usually 1 to 2 mg/hour, increasing as necessary, with frequent assessments of cortisol levels and the dose titrated accordingly.

 Pituitary tumors that produce excessive ACTH are removed surgically or extirpated with radiation therapy.
 If no tumor is shown on imaging but a pituitary source is likely, total hypophysectomy may be attempted, particularly in older patients.
-Younger patients usually receive supervoltage irradiation of the pituitary, delivering 45 Gy.
+Younger patients may receive supervoltage irradiation of the pituitary, delivering 45 Gy (Gray).
 However, in children, irradiation may reduce secretion of growth hormone and occasionally cause precocious puberty.
 In special centers, heavy particle beam irradiation, providing about 100 Gy, is often successful, as is a single focused beam of radiation therapy given as a single dose (radiosurgery).
 Alternatively, proton beam therapy can be used if available.
 Response to irradiation occasionally requires several years, but response is more rapid in children.

 Studies suggest that mild cases of persistent or recurrent disease may benefit from the somatostatin analog pasireotide.
 However, hyperglycemia is a significant adverse effect.
 The dopamine agonist cabergoline may also occasionally be useful.
 Alternatively, the corticosteroid receptors can be blocked with mifepristone.
-Mifepristone increases serum cortisol but blocks the effects of the corticosteroid and may cause hypokalemia.
+The glucose receptor antagonist mifepristone increases serum cortisol but blocks the effects of the corticosteroid and may cause hypokalemia.

 Bilateral adrenalectomy is reserved for patients with pituitary hyperadrenocorticism who do not respond to both pituitary exploration (with possible adenomectomy) and irradiation, or in patients in whom surgery was unsuccessful and radiotherapy is contraindicated.
 Adrenalectomy requires life-long corticosteroid replacement.